tejpratap46/blog/ck1jnzzmq005zzls16rrn0jl2.md

 > Routing is the process of selecting a path for traffic in a network or between or across multiple networks.

-Im pretty sure that you all know what Router is and what is does.
+Im pretty sure that you all know what Router is and what it does.
 But, how to make one?

 It's 4 basic steps: